Frequently Asked Questions

 What happens during a typical session?

 In the initial session, the client will complete a short assessment to determine which skills are the most challenging.
-Then, we will introduce the methods we use, and go through a brief reading lesson.
+Then, we will schedule twice-weekly sessions to address those challenges.

 How long will the treatment take?

 Treatment generally lasts from 18 months to 3 years, depending on the frequency of treatment sessions and the severity of the reading impairment.
 Clients will receive brief homework assignments after every treatment session, and are asked to complete them and bring them to their next session.
-This ensures that concepts discussed in the session are being reinforced at home, and leads to quicker, longer lasting progress than simply attending treatment sessions without any follow up at home.
+This ensures that concepts discussed in the session are being reinforced at home and leads to quicker, longer lasting progress than simply attending treatment sessions without any follow-up outside of the sessions.

 Will insurance pay for my/my child's treatment?